How to calculate debt to equity ratio?

 These companies might not yet have substantial retained earnings or equity investments.
 Conversely, mature businesses usually have lower debt-to-equity ratios as they generate more revenue and have accumulated equity over time.

 These established firms often have greater access to equity financing options and may prefer using their own resources rather than incurring additional debt.
-As a business grows and stabilizes, its ability to balance debt and equity improves, often resulting in a lower ratio.

 Industry norms play a crucial role in shaping how the debt-to-equity ratio formula is calculated.
 Different industries have varying capital structure requirements and risk profiles.